freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-computer-basics/66ed8fb9f45ce3ece4053eac.md

 #### --text--

-Which of the following uses files on the hard drive?
+Which of the following stores and accesses files on the hard drive?

 #### --distractors--